Container-based sanitation: Costs

 Families pay significantly less for a household subscription (that includes a toilet) compared to the cost of constructing a latrine or pour flush toilet.
 For example, Ghana households of up to five users pay about 9 USD a month.

 For the public sector, container-based sanitation systems offer a cost-effective option.
 Low infrastructure investment relative to sewer-based sanitation systems make systems attractive.
 Costs are also kept down because water and energy are not needed.

 Although container-based sanitation systems have shown considerable potential for cost recovery through service fees and sales of final products, the need to continue experimenting and identifying the right elements for business models and public financing remain.

 Society and culture

 Government approvals

 Container-based sanitation has gained official recognition in Kenya as a safe and cost-effective alternative to sewers and on-site sanitation systems.
 However, many regions have yet to take any official stance on container-based sanitation.
 Some service providers are currently working together with local government partners to conduct World Health Organization Sanitation Safety Planning, which is a modular risk assessment process used to systematically understand and mitigate health-related hazards for each link of the sanitation chain.

-The Container-Based Sanitation Alliance was formed in November 2016 to share information on “best practices” and collaborate on building industry standards of safety.
+The Container-Based Sanitation Alliance was formed in November 2016 to share information on "best practices" and collaborate on building industry standards of safety.

-Trivia

-A packaging toilet may have been imagined for the movie The Martian (film).
-The protagonist gets the nutrients to grow potatoes by cutting open many sealed aluminum pouches, each holding the solid waste of other astronauts.